arteria/cmsplugin-contact-plus/README.md

 Do not forget to add ``'django.template.loaders.app_directories.Loader'`` to ``TEMPLATE_LOADERS`` in your settings.py.

-## Known issues

-### Typo in attribute's name

-Affected versions: < 1.1.0

-To fix / to upgrade to a version >= 1.1.0 just alter the table using the following MySQL statement:

-    ALTER TABLE cmsplugin_contactplus CHANGE recipient_email reciepient_email VARCHAR(75) NOT NULL;

 ## TODO and planned features
 - Save send data to a NoSQL database (eg. MongoDB).
 - Add/Update dependencies to setup.py.